mehmetgoren/feniks/README.md

     * The Cloud and Notification Service (GoLang).
     * The Web/Websockets Server Service (Golang).
     * The Web Application (Javascript/Typescript, Vue3, Quasar).
-    * The Persistent RTSP Reader Service For AI (Python).<br /> <br />
+    * The Persistent RTSP Reader Service For AI (Python).<br />
 * Runs natively on Linux.
-Windows and macOS are not officialy supported. <br /> <br />
+Windows and macOS are not officialy supported. <br />
-* Uses FFmpeg to handle video, audio, snapshot, probing and streaming. <br /> <br />
+* Uses FFmpeg to handle video, audio, snapshot, probing and streaming. <br />
-* Uses Redis as a main NoSql database and massage broker. <br /> <br />
+* Uses Redis as a main NoSql database and massage broker. <br />
-* MongoDB / SQLite is used for AI Events and query databases.<br /> <br />
+* MongoDB / SQLite is used for AI Events and query databases.<br />
-* The web application supports more than one user and node server.<br /> <br />
+* The web application supports more than one user and node server.<br />
 * The UI app was developed by using Vue 3.
-It uses gridstack js to support highly customizable (like resize, dragging) video players.<br /> <br />
+It uses gridstack js to support highly customizable (like resize, dragging) video players.<br />
 * Supported Deep-Learning Frameworks: PyTorch, Tensorflow and the Nvidia Jetson Library and  can be selected from the Config page.
     * **PyTorch**: YOLOV5, [AlexNet](https://arxiv.org/abs/1404.5997), [VGG](https://arxiv.org/abs/1409.1556), [GoogLeNet](https://arxiv.org/abs/1409.4842), [MobileNetV3](https://arxiv.org/abs/1905.02244).
 For more information: [https://pytorch.org/vision/stable/models.html](https://pytorch.org/vision/stable/models.html)
     * **Tensorflow**: Resnet V2, SSD, Faster RCNN, EfficientDet.
 For more information: [https://tfhub.dev/tensorflow/collections/object_detection](https://tfhub.dev/tensorflow/collections/object_detection)
     * **Nvidia Jetson**: LPDNet, PeopleNet, ResNet-50, SSD.
-For more information: https://developer.nvidia.com/ai-models<br /> <br />
+For more information: https://developer.nvidia.com/ai-models<br />
-* Automatic plate recognition performs very well since it has a built-in job scheduler and LPR docker containers can be scaled up horizontally.<br /> <br />
+* Automatic plate recognition performs very well since it has a built-in job scheduler and LPR docker containers can be scaled up horizontally.<br />
-* It has a built-in watchdog mechanism to monitor all processes and recover them.<br /> <br />
+* It has a built-in watchdog mechanism to monitor all processes and recover them.<br />
 * It can scan the whole network to find cameras which have RTSP broadcasts.
 You don’t need to find cameras’ IPs to register the system.
-All is done automatically.<br /> <br />
+All is done automatically.<br />
 * All running node services can be viewed on the UI app.
-All Services can be started/stopped by using the services page.<br /> <br />
+All Services can be started/stopped by using the services page.<br />
-* The services are tested on x86 workstation, Dell Intel x86 laptop, Raspberry PI (ARM664) and Nvidia Jetson Nano. <br /> <br />
+* The services are tested on x86 workstation, Dell Intel x86 laptop, Raspberry PI (ARM664) and Nvidia Jetson Nano. <br />
 * Broken / failed connections are shown in the information page.
-If a stream fails more than once in a given time, a notification will be sent to receivers (users) by the cloud provider service.<br /> <br />
+If a stream fails more than once in a given time, a notification will be sent to receivers (users) by the cloud provider service.<br />
 * Supported Stream Types are shown below:
     |   |  Hardware Demand | Latency  | Compatibility  |
     |---|---|---|---|